AlanMorningLight/HSI-classification-using-GRUs/README.md

-# HSI-classification-using-RNNs
+# HSI-classification-using-GRUs
-The repository contains hyperspectral data and RNN code for its classification
+The repository contains hyperspectral data and GRU code for its classification.